 It is well known through gene analysis, that domestic dogs evolved from grey wolves in China about 20,000 years ago.
-This is believed to have occurred by man purposefully domesticating dogs to assist in manual labour.
+This is believed to have occurred by man purposefully domesticating dogs to assist in manual labor.

 The great debate about dog food requirements has largely been high-jacked by dog food companies who make a lot more money by making dog food mostly out of grain and vegetables.

 We consider the science behind dogs taste buds in this article to understand exactly how evolved dogs are from their carnivore origins.
-Spoiler alert, they arent.
+Spoiler alert, they aren't.